 This board allows selection of image sizes of 80x60, 88x72, 128x96, 160x120, 176x144, 240x176, 240x180, 320x240, 352x240, 352x288, 640x240, 640x288, 640x480, 720x240, 720x288 or 720x480.

-We were surprised that the ToUcam 740K and the "USB 2.0 Video Adapter with Audio" drivers would not install on Vista or on Windows 7.
+We were surprised that the ToUcam 740K and the "USB 2.0 Video Adapter with Audio" drivers would not install on Vista or on Windows 7 or on windows 10.
 The vendors of these devices have not provided updated drivers.
-However the Windows XP drivers for these devices will work in Vista and in Window 7.
-We managed to install them and we are currently using them in our Vista and Windows 7 systems.
+However the Windows XP drivers for these devices will work in Vista, Window 7 and Windows 10.
+We managed to install them and we are currently using them in our Vista and Windows 10 systems.
 See Vista Tips

 We bought an "InstantDVD+MP3" device from ADS Tech because it looked like it might work with HandyAvi.
 We tried to make it work with HandyAvi then finally wrote the manufacturer.